FAC8/READMES/Week 3/testing-ajax.md

 ```
  We do not pass in the actual callbacks, however, but spy functions created by Jasmine `createSpy()`.
 This allows us to keep track of whether the function was in fact executed by using (among many other possibilities) `expect().toHaveBeenCalled()`.

 >At the moment, this does not work.
-It looks like the function given in the `callbacks` object is correctly executed, but for some reason, when that function is a spy function, Jasmine is not recording that the function was executed (if it was).
-For example, set `callbacks.onSuccess` to `console.log('worked')` and you will see by the console output that the function was indeed executed.
+For example, set `callbacks.onSuccess` to `function(){console.log('worked')}` and you will see by the lack of console output that the function was not executed.
+Why!?!

 ##Testing that the correct function is executed if an error is thrown